DeGefen/BigData/content/Questions/Questions.md

 - C) Horizontal scalability
 - D) Guaranteed ACID transactions
 ?
-- Amswer: D) Guaranteed ACID transactions
+- Answer: D) Guaranteed ACID transactions
 Explanation: Distributed databases often trade off ACID guarantees for scalability and availability.
 See: [[NoSQL]]

 Question: Which of the following is a benefit of using Spark's in-memory computation?